 Butch Day, a Houstonian and member of the Texas Division of the Sons of Confederate Veterans, said he agrees with Turner’s wait-and-see approach and said the mayor should turn the decision over to voters.

-“No mayor or city council should have the sole authority of such a decision without proper voice of the residences first brought by vote,” he said.
+“No mayor or city council should have the sole authority of such a decision without proper voice of the residents first brought by vote,” he said.

 Turner’s caution is an anomaly amid outrage over the violent protests that erupted in Charlottesville, Virginia last weekend when white supremacists and neo-Nazis descended on the town to protest the planned removal of a statue of Gen. Robert E. Lee.